Takeda clan: Popular culture

 Takeda is a playable faction in Shogun: Total War and Shogun 2.

 Takeda is a playable nation in Europa Universalis IV.

-The Takeda clan in feudal Japan is in the manga and the anime of Inuyasha.
+The Takeda clan in feudal Japan is in the manga and the anime of Inuyasha as well as Dinosaur King.

 Takeda Shingen and his peasant doppelgänger are the main subjects of Kagemusha, directed by Akira Kurosawa.

+The character Miku Nakano from the anime and manga series The Quintessential Quintuplets is shown to have an obsession with Takeda Shingen.

+The Soldier in Team Fortress 2 has a weapon called the Concheror that includes the Takeda clan's Kamon.

+The Takeda Clan is the main enemy faction in Yasuke Simulator.